cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 #  -- -- -- All Scanned MACs/Names are stored in "Targets List", these are cleared automatically & lost when the payload is closed.
 #  -- -- -- Saved MACs/Names that persist across app openings are stored in "Saved Targets List".
 #  -- -- -- You can add Scanned Targets to the "Saved Targets List" directly after a scan, or in the "Manage Saved Targets" menu option.
-#  -- Save / Load Saved Target List from file
+#  -- Save / Load Saved Target List from file:
 #  -- -- -- Saved Target List can be named for archiving, alphanumerical characters only.
-#  -- Configuration saving / tracking number of scans and malicious items found over time.
+#  -- Configuration saving / tracking number of scans and malicious items found over time:
+#  -- -- -- Configuration backed up to "savedconfig.json" on exit.
+#  -- -- -- If pager is updated/factory reset and config/history is wiped, configuration backup will restore settings.
 #  -- Privacy / Streamer Mode:
 #  -- -- -- (obscures MAC + Targets/Device Names) allows full functionality while obscuring ALL identifying information on screen, for both targets and self.
 #  -- Friendly Mode: